Updated March 2021

 Housing & welfare telephone helpline:

-From Tuesday 31st March we have been running a housing & welfare telephone helpline.
 This helpline operates from Monday to Friday with an advice worker available to speak directly to those in need between 10am and 1pm.
 On an average week we have taken 75 calls and responded to 81 emails.
 A weekly report giving a brief synopsis of activity undertaken and the issues that arose can be found at www.mannasociety.org.uk/2020/04/13/telephone-helpline-weekly-reports

 Meals on wheels:

-The meals are very much appreciated.
+The meals were very much appreciated.
 One recipient saying she was over the moon with her meal and the delivery service.
 She expressed her happiness at the service she was receiving and how delightful the food looked and tasted.

 Grant amount – £2,000